-The Alliance for Clean Energy New York opposes S.6453-C/Similar to A.1466-C, a bill to grant the New York Power Authority (NYPA) unlimited ability to purchase, construct, and operate renewable energy projects, without any competitive cost controls.
-The bill also requires that all power generation owned by NYPA be renewable by 2030; that State buildings receive power from NYPA by 2030; and that all electricity used by municipal buildings be provided by NYPA if electricity costs are below utility rates.
+The Alliance for Clean Energy New York opposes S.4134 /A.279, a bill to grant the New York Power Authority (NYPA) unlimited ability to purchase, construct, and operate renewable energy projects regardless of size and without any competitive cost controls.
+The bill also requires that all power generation owned by NYPA be renewable by 2031; that State buildings receive power from NYPA by 2031; and by 2036t that all electricity used by municipal buildings be provided by NYPA if electricity costs are below utility rates.

 NYPA was granted expanded authority in 2019 AND in 2020 to buy renewable energy on behalf of ANY public entity in NYS; to have priority in building new transmission upgrades; to build transmission infrastructure offshore; and to build electric vehicle charging stations.
-NYPA pledged in 2019 to procure 1 million megawatthours of renewable energy with great fanfare and, ultimately, procured zero; and again in 2021 issued a large solicitation and awarded only two solar contracts.
+NYPA pledged in 2019 to procure 1 million megawatt-hours of renewable energy with great fanfare and, ultimately, procured zero; and again in 2021 issued a large solicitation and awarded only two solar contracts.
 In short - NYPA has great breadth and authority to help NY transition to clean energy and has yet to act or deliver any significant results.